kyverno/website/content/en/Community/_index.md

 ### Approver

-Code approvers are able to both review and approve code contributions, as well as help maintainers, triage issues and do project management.
+Approvers are contributors those who will provide active review and feedback on the Kyverno codebase.
 While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution including backwards/forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system.
 Approvers are encouraged to be active participants in project meetings, chat rooms, and other discussion forums.

 **Checklist before becoming an Approver**